Find an Educational Therapist

 Learning shouldn’t feel like an uphill battle.
 But for many children and adults with learning disabilities, traditional teaching methods simply don’t work.
 Fortunately, an educational therapist can bridge that gap — offering customized support that empowers learners to thrive both academically and emotionally.
 Whether you’re a parent looking for help for your child or an adult seeking answers about your own struggles, understanding therapy for learning disabilities is a powerful first step.

-Sandra Tursini is a Licensed Professional Counselor (LPC) in Tempe, Arizona and has been in practice for 30 years.
-They treat Learning Disorder, Burnout, Athletic Performance.
+Mary Langrick is a Licensed Clinical Social Worker (LCSW) in Tallahassee, Florida and has been in practice for 26 years.
+They treat Learning Disorder, Trauma, Women's Issues.

 View profile